 The EU has clearly stated its objective of global leadership in the fight against climate change.
-With this in mind, the EU has set some of the most ambitious carbon emission reduction targets in the world with the agreement on the new 2030 Framework for climate and energy, including EU-wide targets and policy objectives for 2030.
+With this in mind, the EU has set some of the most ambitious carbon emission reduction targets in the world with the agreement on the new 2030 framework for climate and energy - the Clean Energy for All Europeans Package - including EU-wide targets and policy objectives for 2030.